 “World After This One collapses time, conjuring a liberated Black future by stirring up our artistic past.
 Through dance, Hart reveals what the body already knows of freedom.
 Through language, Hart restores our radical imaginations.
 Combined, they transform the impossible into a world we can begin to see, feel, and choose.”

 – Kemi Alabi, author of Against Heaven

 “Hart demonstrates that channeling lineage isn’t linear, but a force and a transformation.
 In World After This One, Hart engages a Black diasporic dynamism sonically and visually with imagination and aptitude.
 Part movement, part incantation, and all wholeness, they answer to erasure with a blooming and concrete understanding of space.
 How bountiful this practice is beyond performance; Hart shows us what dream, reflection, and action can be, what they essentially have always been.”

 – Kay Ulanday Barrett, author of More Than Organs

 Dancer As Insurgent

 Dancer As Insurgent explores the dance form of vogue as a tool for radical social transformation.
-Through improvised movement and original spoken word, the piece traces the form’s roots back to its inception in Riker’s Island prison, grounding it in a history of Black, queer struggle, and insisting that vogue is not only a source of individual empowerment, but a portal for revolutionary social and political reimaginings.
+Through spoken word and improvised movement, the piece traces the form’s roots back to its inception in Rikers Island prison, grounding it in a history of Black, queer struggle, and insisting that vogue is not only a source of individual empowerment, but a portal for revolutionary social and political reimaginings.